 So DOD 2-Channel Dash Cams or the BlackVue DR750S-2CH?

-The DOD 2-channel Dash Cams have better video quality and license plate recognition than the BlackVue.
-The BlackVue DR750S-2CH is currently the only 2-channel Dash Cam with a 60FPS option which assists capturing license plates on fast moving vehicles.
+The DOD 2-channel Dash Cams have better video quality than the BlackVue.
+The BlackVue DR750S-2CH is currently the only 2-channel Dash Cam with a 60FPS option which assists capturing details on fast moving vehicles.
 However, the standard 30FPS on the DOD still has the edge under most driving conditions.

-We like that the BlackVue DR750S-2CH has pre-buffered parking mode whereas the DOD duals currently do not.
+We like that the BlackVue DR750S-2CH has pre-buffered parking mode whereas the DOD duals do not.
 The DR750S-2CH records a parking mode file starting 5 seconds before the motion trigger so you do capture more of the lead up to the trigger.
-DOD duals record after the motion trigger, no pre-recordings at this point.
+DOD duals only record after the motion trigger, no pre-recordings.

 The BlackVue DR750S-2CH also has an “Over The Cloud” feature.
 Once connected to an internet source (BYO data), the DR750S-2CH can send the user live footage and receive alerts remotely or “back to base”.
 This feature however is not used by the majority of average drivers, it is more appealing to fleet users.

 We could nit pick at each model, however the differences really are becoming minor and probably don’t make a huge difference in the end for most users.

-The BlackSys CH-200 is a dual 1080P FULL HD Dash Cam with high quality Sony EXMOR CMOS sensors for great video quality.
+The BlackSys CH-200 is a dual 1080P FULL HD Dash Cam with high quality Sony EXMOR CMOS sensors for excellent video quality.
 It doesn’t have a screen so is compact and discrete and is easily controlled via Wi-Fi to a smartphone.
 The free BlackSys Wi-Fi App and BlackSys software player are better and more functional than most $500+ dual Dash Cams with Wi-Fi.
-It also comes with GPS included to record vehicle speed and location.
-The BlackSys CH-200 is a proper Parking Mode Dash Cam with some of the most advanced parking mode features around to give you confidence while you are away from your vehicle (like 10 second pre-buffered parking mode recording and excellent settings customisation).
-It comes with an included 32GB Micro SD card and an optional dedicated BlackSys hardwire cable (for parking mode recording) also at an affordable price.
+It also comes with integrated GPS to record vehicle speed and location.
+The BlackSys CH-200 is a proper Parking Mode Dash Cam with some of the most advanced and reliable parking mode features around to give you confidence while you are away from your vehicle (like 10 second pre-buffered parking mode recording and excellent settings customisation).
+It comes with an included 32GB Micro SD card and an optional dedicated BlackSys hardwire cable (for parking mode recording) also at a great price.